 Let’s get started!

-Get your five ingredients ready to go because making this sauce goes fast.
+Get your ingredients ready to go because making this sauce goes fast.
 Measure out your pineapple juice, vinegar, brown sugar, soy sauce and ketchup.
 Prepare the cornstarch slurry and set it aside.

 Add all of the ingredients except for the cornstarch slurry in a small saucepan and bring to a boil.